-Hampsfell high above Grange-over-sands is home to large areas of Limestone pavements.
+Hampsfell sits high above Grange-over-sands is home to large areas of Limestone pavements.

 These Limestone rock surfaces were formed under warm seas about 350 million years ago.

-The pavements seen today, were exposed around 10,000 years ago as soil was stripped off by moving ice during the last ice age.
+The pavements seen today were exposed around 10,000 years ago as the soil was stripped off by moving ice during the last ice age.

 Limestone Pavements are bare limestone rock surfaces comprising of slabs of rock known as clints.